 On Nov.
-17, 2018, the first Pennsylvania sportsbook opened its doors at Hollywood Casino at Penn National Race Course in Grantville, PA.
+17, 2018, the first legal Pennsylvania sportsbook opened its doors at Hollywood Casino at Penn National Race Course in Grantville, PA.

 It is an exciting step.
 Pennsylvania became the seventh state with regulated sports betting.
 But the best is very much yet to come, and people want to know when it is coming.
 So let’s answer some key questions about the new PA sports betting industry.

 Is sports betting really legal in Pennsylvania?